 Our Set of 5 GDA Limoges Antique Porcelain Handled Sauce Relish Dishes With Ornate Gold Design & Center Medallion boasts an ornate 3/4" wide decorative band of gilded flowers and urns which spans the circumference of the interior rim, and an elaborate 1-3/4" in diameter gilded floral and urn medallion which embellishes the centers of their bowls.
 Between the thin band of gold paint on the outer edge of the rim and the floral and urn rim decoration on the inside is a delicate, thin band of gold paint topped with a chain of gold beads.
 The addition of two handles aid in the stability of these shallow dishes which are intended for sauces, relishes and garnishes.
 Each of the handles are decorated with raised ribbons outlined in gold paint.
-These stunning dishes were made from the famous white, translucent Kaolin porcelain found in the Limoges, France region, and were produced by G.D.A.
-Limoges between 1885 and 1891.
+These stunning berry bowls were made from the famous white, translucent Kaolin porcelain found in the Limoges, France region, and were produced by G.D.A.
+Limoges between 1885 and 1891, making these gorgeous dishes over 125 years old.

 Measuring approximately 6-1/8" from the edge of one handle to the edge of the opposite handle, the bowl measures 4-3/4" in diameter and 3/4" deep.
 These gorgeous dishes are in wonderful antique condition.
 There are no knife marks or scratches to be found on the surface of the porcelain.
 There is minor gold paint loss to the rim and handles, but the gold medallions and the gold decorative band are in pristine condition.
 The owner of these dishes certainly loved and protected them.
 Please see the pictures we have provided to fully appreciate their elegant beauty and amazing condition.
 They are all marked in red G.D.A.
 LIMOGES with the wreath.
 Four are marked in green PORCELAINES A FEU G.D.A.
 LIMOGES.
 This literally means "China Has Fire" and refers to the high fire process which results in the differences and slight irregularities which authenticate individually crafted Limoges porcelain.
 Truly no two are alike.
 The dishes are additionally marked in red FABRIQUE POUR BURLEY & CO.
 CHICAGO.
 Burley & Co. were importers in Chicago, IL in business from 1885 to 1931.